 The blower wheel came loose from the threaded shaft or the clamp holding it in place came off.

 - The plastic blower wheel has worn out.

 - Remove the dryer vent to assess the air flow.
 A weak air flow can indicate an obstruction or wear.

-- Contact a repair technician.
+- If a dryer makes weird noises, contact a repair technician.
 He will check for objects hitting the wheel, inspect the blower wheel for wobble, and replace it as necessary.

 Noise Cause #5 — Drum Bearing